 The key man, key person or key employees insurance will pay out a cash lump sum on the death of the named key person, as the loss of this key person would have a financial impact on the company.
 Some providers may offer this on a critical illness basis too.

-The business takes out key person policy on the key employee.
+The business owners takes out key person policy on the key employee.
 The business pays for the premiums and is the beneficiary of the insurance policy in the event of a claim being made.
 If the insured employee dies within the term of the policy (or is diagnosed with a critical illness if this is also insured), the company will receive the payout.

 Your business success requires your stakeholders’ confidence, from customers to suppliers, bank managers, and employees, so losing a key person will often significantly impact that level of confidence.
 The benefit of receiving an injection of cash from key person cover into your business can help it to survive short term giving owners time to take steps to maintain confidence from your clients in the longer term.